- Two rugs, carpet squares, or towels

-Tell the children they will ride on rugs and race as they recognize and name the uppercase letter R and the lowercase letter r.
+The children will ride on rugs and race as they recognize and name the letter R.

 Rug race to R

-- Write the uppercase letter R and the lowercase letter r on a whiteboard, name the letters, and have the children write the R and r in the air with their fingers.
+- Write the letter R on a whiteboard, name the letter, and have the children write the R in the air with their fingers.